Faculty & STAFF

 Julie Bisson, Director

-I have been teaching and learning in the field of early childhood education for more than 30 years.
+I have been teaching and learning in the field of early childhood education for more than 35 years.
 Epiphany Early Learning is the fifth early learning program I’ve had the pleasure of directing.
 I love my job at EELP!
 It is a rare gift as a director to be able to co-create a program that embodies your vision by working alongside a dedicated and skillful staff that makes it so.
 I have an MA degree from Pacific Oaks College, I’m an author, and I provide consulting and training on a variety of educational topics.
-When not working I spend every minute I can with my husband and two growing children who are 10 and 15.
-I also love to garden, spend time outside, and care for my two labradors, seven chickens, and one turkey!
+When not working I spend time with my husband and two growing children who are 12 and 17.
+I also love gardening, spending time outside, and hanging out with my two labradors, seven chickens, and three turkeys!

 Belinda Berg, Toddler Teacher